crisluengo/doxpp/README.md

 See the file `COPYING` for details.
 Some files have more permissive licenses.

-Some code and ideas are derived from [cldoc](https://github.com/jessevdk/cldoc):
+Some code and ideas in **dox++parse** are derived from [cldoc](https://github.com/jessevdk/cldoc):
 Copyright 2013-2018, Jesse van den Kieboom
 cldoc uses the GPL-2.0 license.

-Some code and ideas are derived from [m.css](https://mcss.mosra.cz/);
+Some code and most ideas in **dox++html** are derived from [m.css](https://mcss.mosra.cz/);
-CSS and HTML templates are taken (templates modified) from m.css:
+CSS and HTML templates are modified from m.css:
 Copyright 2017-2020 Vladimír Vondruš
 m.css uses the MIT license.

+This project includes verbatim copies `cindex.py` from the LLVM project, and `mdx_subscript.py` and `mdx_superscript.py` by Andrew Pinkham.
+In the future we might install the relevant packages from PyPI, but for now the copied files avoid some dependencies.

 # Requirements